The last thing you want to hear from your doctor after three battles with cancer is, “I’ve got some bad news for you.”

 It has made me more aware of the suffering of others and more sensitive to opportunities to comfort those who are sick, lonely or discouraged (2Cor.
 1:3-4).

-It has given me many opportunities to use the SERVE principle to personally engage people who serve in the medical community, especially my three wonderfully gifted doctors, to thank them for their gracious and sacrificial care, and to encourage them as they continue to use their God-given skills to bring healing and comfort to so many people.
+It has given me many opportunities to use the SERVE principle to personally engage people who serve in the medical community, especially my wonderfully gifted doctors, nurses and radiation technicians, to thank them for their gracious and sacrificial care, and to encourage them as they continue to use their God-given skills to bring healing and comfort to so many people.

 It has given me a greater sense of urgency to share the gospel with those who do not yet know Christ, so that when the cancer of death overwhelms them, they can experience the ultimate victory—forgiveness of sin and everlasting life with God (1Cor.
 15:51-57).